 Those researching Jewish roots in Ukraine should check JewishGen and databases at Gesher Galicia.
 Yad Vashem, located in Israel, has useful resources.
 Also see Jewish Roots in Ukraine and Moldova: Pages from the Past and Archival Inventories by Miriam Weiner (Routes to Roots).

 Certainly, most of the records in Ukraine have yet to be filmed or digitized, but the numbers are growing.
-If the documents you need aren’t on microfilm, you can mail requests for these records to the Ukrainian archives (see the online toolkit for contact information) or hire a local researcher.
+If the documents you need aren’t on microfilm, you can mail requests for these records to the Ukrainian archives or hire a local researcher.
 In addition to civil registration (birth, marriage and death records), archives may have land records, school records and nobility documents.
 Not all archives have all these types of records for all towns and villages, however, and staff typically charge fees for filling requests.
 You’ll find sample request letters in Pihach’s book.

 Reaching out to others with Ukrainian roots can bring research advice, translation help and more.
 Groups I’ve consulted include the Ukrainian Genealogical Society, East European Genealogical Society in Winnipeg, Canada, and Toronto Ukrainian Genealogy Group.

-You can also post to bulletin boards and listservs where knowledgeable researchers are willing to answer questions, including GenForum, Ancestry.com and Yahoo!
-Groups.
+You can also post to bulletin boards and listservs where knowledgeable researchers are willing to answer questions, like Ancestry.com.
+You can view archived posts and discussions GenForum.
 Use Facebook to find others interested in Ukrainian genealogy.

 The path to Ukraine’s independence was long, and your quest to build your Ukrainian family tree may seem the same.
 But once you discover your ancestral town, you can start looking for long-lost cousins and records, and perhaps even plan that dream trip to Ukraine.